 If the counter is not on, then be patient with your attack.
 Be careful when playing through the middle against this formation.
 Look to engage players near the width before slotting the ball to a forward.

-By keeping their striker out of the game you can easily nullify them.
+You can easily nullify them by keeping their striker out of the game.
 Have one of your defenders tightly mark the striker, with another defender for cover.

-You can always drop a midfielder back to block any through ball to them and stop them from linking up play.
+You can always drop a midfielder back to block any through ball and stop them from linking up play.